cesarvr/Spring-Boot/README.md

 #### Unit Test

-Once we got the code we run the test task, I put there a little hack at the end because the process ends with a non-zero value in the case that test fail and I want to read the report after that.
+Once we have the code we run the test task.
+I put a little hack at the end because if the test case fail, the process will end with a non-zero value, if this happens the build will be marked as failed and other stages will be aborted and we want to read the report which is the next stage after this one.

 ```
  stage('Build & Test in Jenkins') {